JulienPeloton/PySM/README.txt

 -----------------------------------------------------------------------------------------

-This code generates full-sky simulations of galactic foregrounds in intensity and polarization up to 857GHz.
+This code generates full-sky simulations of galactic foregrounds in intensity and polarization up to about 850GHz.
 The components simulated are: thermal dust, synchrotron, and CMB, with spinning dust and free-free to be added soon.

 -----------------------------------------------------------------------------------------